On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Introduction

 \section{Introduction}

-Throughout this paper, we will use the symbol $\mathsf{k}$ to denote an algebraically closed field.
-An algebra is always assumed to be an associative basic connected finite-dimensional $\mathsf{k}$-algebra unless otherwise specified.
+Throughout this paper, we will use the symbol $\k$ to denote an algebraically closed field.
+An algebra is assumed to be an associative basic connected finite-dimensional $\k$-algebra, unless otherwise specified.
 Modules are always finitely generated and right.
-For an algebra $A$, we denote by $\mathsf{mod}\text{-}A$ (resp. $\mathsf{proj}\text{-}A$) the category of modules (resp. projective modules) over $A$.
-We also denote by $\mathsf{K^b}(\mathsf{proj}\text{-}A)$ and $K_0(A)$ the perfect derived category of $A$ and the Grothendieck group of $A$, respectively.
-Finally, we use the symbols $\mathsf{D}$ and $\tau$ for the standard $\mathsf{k}$-dual and the Auslander-Reiten translation, respectively.
+For an algebra $A$, we denote by $\mod A$ (resp. $\proj A$) the category of modules (resp. projective modules) over $A$.
+We also denote by $\Kb(\proj A)$ the perfect derived category of $A$.
+Finally, we use the symbols $\D$ and $\tau$ for the standard $\k$-dual and the Auslander-Reiten translation, respectively.

-Recently, Adachi, Iyama, and Reiten proposed $\tau$-tilting theory in \cite{AIR} to classify torsion classes in $\mathsf{mod}$-$A$.
-They introduced a new class of $A$-modules called \emph{support $\tau$-tilting modules} (see Section \ref{sect2} for the definition), which are in bijective correspondence with several sets of important objects arising in representation theory such as two-term silting complexes in $\mathsf{K^b}(\mathsf{proj}\text{-}A)$, functorially finite torsion classes in $\mathsf{mod}$-$A$ (\cite{AIR}), left finite semibricks in $\mathsf{mod}$-$A$ (\cite{Asai1}), wide subcategories (\cite{MSt}), some $t$-structures and co-$t$-structures (\cite{KY}) and so on.

-In this context, those algebras admitting only finitely many support $\tau$-tilting modules, which are said to be \emph{$\tau$-tilting finite}, have been actively researched, for example, \cite{Ada2, AAC, Aihara-Honma, AHMW, MW, W, Z}.
+Recently, Adachi, Iyama and Reiten proposed $\tau$-tilting theory in \cite{AIR} to classify torsion classes in $\mod A$.
+They introduced a new class of $A$-modules called \emph{support $\tau$-tilting modules} (see Section \ref{sect2} for the definition), which are in bijective correspondence with several sets of important objects arising in representation theory, such as two-term silting complexes in $\Kb(\proj A)$ (\cite{AIR}), functorially finite torsion classes in $\mod A$ (\cite{AIR}), left finite semibricks in $\mod A$ (\cite{Asai1}), wide subcategories of $\mod A$ (\cite{MSt}), some $t$-structures and co-$t$-structures in $\Kb(\proj A)$ (\cite{KY}), and so on.
+In this context, those algebras admitting only finitely many support $\tau$-tilting modules, which are said to be \emph{$\tau$-tilting finite}, have been actively researched, for example, see \cite{Ada2, AAC, Aihara-Honma, AHMW, MW, W, Z}.
 Demonet, Iyama, and Jasso originally studied $\tau$-tilting finite algebras and characterized such algebras in \cite{DIJ}.

-We recall that two $\mathsf{k}$-algebras $A$ and $B$ are Morita equivalent if their module categories $\mathsf{mod}\text{-}A$ and $\mathsf{mod}\text{-}B$ are equivalent.
-Also, $A$ and $B$ are said to be derived equivalent if their bounded derived categories $\mathsf{D^b(mod}\text{-}A)$ and $\mathsf{D^b(mod}\text{-}B)$ are equivalent as triangulated categories.
-It is known that $\tau$-tilting finiteness is preserved under Morita equivalence, but usually not preserved under derived equivalence (for example, see \cite[Remark 4.11]{W}).
-On the other hand, it is shown in \cite{AAC} that derived equivalence preserves the $\tau$-tilting finiteness over Brauer graph algebras, which is a subclass of symmetric algebras.
-Here, an algebra $A$ is said to be symmetric if $A\simeq \mathsf{D}(A)$ as $(A,A)$-bimodule.
-Therefore, it is reasonable to consider the following question: